-Due to the mountainous terrain of the region, there is no straight road connecting Langkat with Lake Toba.
+Note that, due to the mountainous terrain of the region, there is no straight road from the lake’s shore to Langkat.
 If you stay nearby the lake, you will need to divert toward Medan first then reroute to Langkat.
-However, the effort is paid off with the exceptional experiences you will get in Langkat.
-For example, Gunung Leuser National Park is the only tourist place with a wild population of Sumatran orangutans.
+However, the effort is worth the exceptional experiences you will get in Langkat.
+For example, Bukit Lawang is the only tourist places with a wild population of Sumatran orangutans.
 You won’t get close to these magnificent creatures elsewhere.
 And as forest turns to farmland across the region, this may be the last chance to see truly wild orangutans enjoying the freedom of the jungle.

 Below is the list of the points of interest in Langkat:

 Select Langkat as your travel destination if you wish to visit the above attractions.
+See all destinations.

 |Area (km2)||6,272 (2,422 sq mi)|